bogdanvuk/rst/examples/paper/source/index.rst

     The profiling results of the |algo| algorithm's C implementation.

 The execution times shown for the functions represent only self times, i.e. the execution times of its subfunctions are subtracted from their total execution time.
-The following functions from the table in the :num:`Figure #fig-profiling` (which was sorted by the execution times) belong to the fitness evaluation task: *evaluate node test()*, *find_dt_leaf_for_inst()*, *find_node_distribution()* and *fitness_eval()*.
-By summing the execution times of these four functions, we obtain that the fitness evaluation task takes about 99.84% of the total time for this particular test.
+The functions *fitness_eval()*, *find_dt_leaf_for_inst()* and *find_node_distribution()* from the table in the :num:`Figure #fig-profiling` (which was sorted by the execution times) belong to the fitness evaluation task.
+By summing the execution times of these four functions, we obtain that the fitness evaluation task takes about 99.41% of the total time for this particular test.

-Hence, the |algo| algorithm has obvious computational bottleneck in the fitness evaluation task, which takes 99.4% of the computational time on average, which makes it an undoubtful candidate for the hardware acceleration.
+Hence, the |algo| algorithm has obvious computational bottleneck in the fitness evaluation task, which takes 99.0% of the computational time on average, which makes it an undoubtful candidate for the hardware acceleration.
 Since the DT mutation task takes insignificant amount of time to perform, it was decided to be left in software.
 Further advantage of leaving the mutation task in software, is the ease of changing and experimenting with this task.
 Many other evolutionary algorithms for optimizing the DT structure can then be implemented in software and make use of the hardware accelerated fitness evaluation task, like: Genetic Algorithms (GA), Genetic Programming (GP), Simulated Annealing (SA), etc. This fact significantly expands the potential field of use for the proposed EFTIP co-processor core.

 Co-processor for the DT induction - the |cop|
 =============================================